matthewphamilton/r4dev/content/en/docs/Models/Modular Models/Why ready4 is object oriented.md

 ---
-title: "Why ready4 is object oriented"
+title: "Why modular means object oriented"
-linkTitle: "Why ready4 is object oriented"
+linkTitle: "Why OOP?"
 date: 2017-01-05
 weight: 64
 description: >
-  ready4 modules are implemented using object oriented programming.
+  ready4 modules are implemented using object oriented programming (OOP).
 This brief article explains what this term means and why it is useful.
 ---

 {{% pageinfo %}}